-Nguyen Minh Thuy, Master’s degree in Climate Change and International Development, University of East Anglia (UEA).
+Nguyen Minh Thuy was awarded GREAT scholarship in 2021–22.
+She achieved MSc degree in Climate Change and International Development at University of East Anglia.

 The second reason is my strong feelings for British detective novels.
 Since my childhood, the famous detective literature works of Agatha Christie and the cases of Sherlock Holmes have always been where I immerse myself and enable me to unleash my imagination and curiosity to the fullest.

 The last one is that I was inspired to love English by this country’s music.
 Born in the early 1990s, since I was a child, I have listened to the classic rock songs of The Beatles, Queens, then the 2000s pop songs of Blue, Atomic Kittens, and now Adele’s music.
 My English study journey started with nights staying up late, jotting down every single song lyric and searching for the meaning of new words in the paper dictionary (and later e-dictionary) to understand the story each song delivers.
 Having understood each song, I felt very great.
 All of these factors motivated me to come to the UK.

 How was your feeling when received GREAT scholarship?